Crown molding

-Crown molding (interchangeably spelled crown moulding in British and Commonwealth English) is a form of cornice created out of decorative molding installed atop an interior wall.
-It is also used atop doors, windows, pilasters and cabinets.
+Crown molding (moulding in British and Commonwealth English) is a cornice of decorative molding installed where an interior wall meets the ceiling, and over doors, windows, pilasters and cabinets.

-Historically made of plaster or wood, modern crown molding installation may be of a single element, or a build-up of multiple components into a more elaborate whole.
+Historically made of plaster or wood, modern crown molding may consist of a single element or be composed of multiple components.

 Application

 Crown molding is typically installed at the intersection of walls and ceiling, but may also be used above doors, windows, or cabinets.
 Crown treatments made out of wood may be a single piece of trim, or a build-up of multiple components to create a more elaborate look.
 The main element, or the only in a plain installation, is a piece of trim that is sculpted on one side and flat on the other, with standard angles forming 90-degrees milled on both its top and bottom edges.
 When placed against a wall and ceiling a triangular void is created behind it.
 Cutting inside and outside corners requires complex cuts at standard angles, typically done with powered compound miter saws that feature detents at these angles to aid the user.

 An alternative method, coping, is a two step process that begins with cutting a simple miter on both mating trim ends, then uses a coping saw to back-cut at least one of the miters along its profiled edge to provide relief during installation.

 Simplified crown installation is possible when using manufactured corner blocks, requiring only simple butt cuts on each end of lengths of trim.
 Plastic and foam versions of crown are now available, typically with corner blocks, for easy installation by DIY home improvement enthusiasts.